-The London Open 2018 Jury is composed of Emily Butler, Mahera and Mohammad Abu Ghazaleh Curator; Cameron Foote, Assistant Curator, Whitechapel Gallery; Ryan Gander, Artist; Amy Sherlock, Frieze Magazine; Paul Hedge, Hales Gallery and Robert Suss, Collector.
+The London Open 2018 selection panel is composed of Emily Butler, Mahera and Mohammad Abu Ghazaleh Curator; Cameron Foote, Assistant Curator, Whitechapel Gallery; Ryan Gander, Artist; Paul Hedge, Hales Gallery; Robert Suss, Collector and Amy Sherlock, Frieze Magazine.

 Any medium of work made after 2015.
 Previous editions of the London Open have included a wide range of different media, including painting, performance, drawing, digital media and sculpture.

 Applications for the London Open 2018 close at midnight on 26 November 2017.
 Any applications made after this date cannot be considered.